AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 ### Maximum Number of residents in a room

-1. Add support for setting a maximum number of residents in a room.
+1. Add support for enforcing a limit on the number of different staff and students that can belong to the same combination of block, level and room.